 If putting your ancestor in historical context leaves you needing to brush up on your American history, look no further.
 Laid out chronologically by topic, the textbook-style entries are enhanced by sidebar links to interactive maps, articles, documents, museum collections, multimedia presentations and related websites.

 Genealogist Beverly Whitaker summarized 19 early migration routes with family history researchers in mind.
-Downloadable PDFs discuss traffic and features, with helpful map sketches and timelines.
 Scroll down to find a link to the companion site American Rivers and Waterways for resources about travel on rivers, lakes and canals.

 If your ancestors were among the thousands who traveled the Erie Canal across New York, you’ll appreciate this informative site.
 Explore historical accounts and images of the canal, packet boats, locks and canal towns, complete with maps and a pictorial tour.